The Beginnings of a Community Banking Tradition

-In 1889, The Bethel Building & Loan Company, of Bethel, Ohio, was formed as a mutual savings institution to support the people of the community by raising money to be loaned among its members and depositors for the use of repairing or purchasing houses and buying lots of land.
+The year 1889 marked the beginnings of the Bethel Building & Loan Company.
+Started in a one room office rented for $0.50 a month and with assets totaling $49.75, the Bethel Building & Loan was formed as a mutual savings institution to support the people of the community by raising money to be loaned among its members and depositors for the use of repairing or purchasing houses and buying lots of land.

 New Name-Same Commitment to Community

 In 2011, in order to reflect the full scope of financial services offered and its commitment to the community, the Bethel Building & Loan changed its name to Community Savings Bank.
 Even though a lot has changed since 1889, our commitment to community banking has remained strong for 125 years.